Oshobyar/LITA_CAPSTONE-PROJECT/README.md

 The data used was downloaded from Canvas LMS of the LITA Data Analysis class organized by the Incubator Hub

 ### TOOLS USED
-- Microsoft Excel: Data Cleaning, Analysis and Visulisation
+- Microsoft Excel: Data Cleaning, Analysis and Visualization [Download Here](https://www.microsoft.com)
 - SQL- Structured Query Language: Querying of Data
-- PowerBI
+- PowerBI: Data Modelling and Visualization